Everything we call ineffable escapes our present ability to put it into words. We can look deeper, and consider more carefully.

 - Suffering, cheerfully endured, ceases to be suffering and is transmuted into an ineffable joy.
 [Mohandas Gandhi, October 13, 1921]

 - . . . when a human being reaches the age of reason, he struggles against this illegal and unseemly seizure of his person, not wanting to give in to enchantment, that is, to go where the songs are leading.
-[Vladimir Jankélévitch, music and the ineffable (Princeton University Press, 2003), p.
+[Vladimir Jankélévitch, music and the ineffable (Princeton University Press, 2003),p.
 2.]

 Einstein was speech delayed as a child.
 Commenting on this later, he concluded that it had made him a better scientist because it allowed him to experience the world on its own terms without having to fit it into the arbitrary categories imposed by language.
+By then, he was using language to describe the world.

 Real